 Example (seasonal): If a scale is tested on May 15, that test is valid until January 15 and you can use the scale throughout that period.
 If you want to use the scale after January 15, you would need to have another test conducted and the scale would no longer be considered a seasonal scale for that year.

-This publication is a practical guide for testing livestock and animal scales.
+Instructions for Testing Livestock and Animal Scales is a practical guide for testing livestock and animal scales.
 It explains proper procedures for inspecting and testing scales subject to the Packers and Stockyards (P&S) Act, while following the requirements of the National Institute for Standards and Technology's (NIST) Handbook 44.
 Regulation 201.71 issued under the P&S Act incorporates by reference Handbook 44.
 All scales subject to the P&S Act are required to meet applicable requirements contained in Handbook 44.

 Regulations issued under authority of the P&S Act require that persons weighing livestock and live poultry for purposes of purchase or sale under the P&S Act perform their duties in accordance with official instructions.

 - Responsibility for Accurate Scales and Livestock Weights (PDF; 248Kb)